sourcefrog/conserve/README.md

 * Well matched for high-latency, limited-bandwidth, write-once cloud storage.
 Cloud storage typically doesn't have full filesystem semantics, but is very unlikely to have IO errors.
-Dura is also suitable for local online disk, removable storage, and remote (ssh) smart servers.
+Conserve is also suitable for local online disk, removable storage, and remote (ssh) smart servers.

 * Optional storage layers: compression (bzip2/gzip/lzo), encryption (gpg),